o3de/o3de.org/content/docs/userguide/component-entity-system-track-view.md

+description: ' Learn how to expose custom components and their properties to the &trackview-editor;
+  for animation in &ALYlong;. '
+slug: component-entity-system-track-view
+title: Exposing Custom Components to Track View for Animation
+---
 # Exposing Custom Components to Track View for Animation<a name="component-entity-system-track-view"></a>

 To include custom components in cinematic cut scenes and movies rendered to disk, you must expose animatable component properties to Lumberyard’s Track View and **Entity Inspector**\.
 To expose a custom component and its properties, you must perform three steps: